New Hampshire vacation rental tax guide

 What’s the definition of “short-term rental” in New Hampshire?

-For tax purposes, short-term rentals in New Hampshire are defined as reservations of fewer than 185 days.
+For tax purposes, short-term rentals in New Hampshire are defined as reservations of less than 185 days.

 Who’s required to collect and file taxes on short-term rentals in New Hampshire?